aszepieniec/stark-anatomy/tutorial/stark.md

 At the top of this diagram in red are the objects associated with the arithmetic constraint system, with the constraints written in small caps font to indicate that they are known to the verifier.
 The prover interpolates the execution trace to obtain the trace polynomials, but it is not necessary to commit to these polynomials.
 Instead, the prover interpolates the boundary points and subtracts the resulting interpolants from the trace polynomials.
 This procedure produces the *dense trace polynomials*, for lack of a better name.
 To obtain the boundary quotients from the dense trace polynomials, the prover divides out the zerofier.
 Note that the boundary quotients and trace polynomials are equivalent in the following sense: if the verifier knows a value in a given point of one, he can compute the matching value of the other using only public information.

-To obtain the composition polynomials, the prover evaluates the transition constraints (recall, these are given as multivariate polynomials) symbolically in the trace polynomials.
-To get the transition quotients from the composition polynomials, divide out the zerofier.
+To obtain the transition polynomials, the prover evaluates the transition constraints (recall, these are given as multivariate polynomials) symbolically in the trace polynomials.
+To get the transition quotients from the transition polynomials, divide out the zerofier.
 Assume for the time being that the verifier is capable of evaluating this zerofier efficiently.
 Note that the transition quotients and the trace polynomials are not equivalent -- the verifier cannot necessarily undo the symbolic evaluation.
 However, this non-equivalence does not matter.
 What the verifier needs to verify is that the boundary quotients and the transition quotients are linked.
 Traveling from the boundary quotients to the transition quotients, and performing the indicated arithmetic along the way, establishes this link.
 The remaining part of the entire computational integrity claim is the bounded degree of the quotient polynomials, and this is exactly what FRI already solves.

 The use of the plural on the right hand side is slightly misleading.
 After the boundary quotients have been committed to by sending their Merkle roots to the verifier, the prover obtains from the verifier random weights with which to compress the transition constraints to a single linear combination.
-As a result of this compression, there is one transition constraint, one composition polynomial, and one transition quotient.
+As a result of this compression, there is one transition constraint, one transition polynomial, and one transition quotient.
 Nevertheless, this compression may be omitted without affecting security; it merely requires more work on the part of both the prover and the verifier.

 To summarize, this workflow generates two recipes: one for the prover and one for the verifier.
 They are presented here in abstract terms and in interactive form.